Hussein-Fouani/Running_Application/README.md

-# Runner Group Spring Boot MVC Project
+# Runner Group Spring  MVC Project

 This is a CRUD (Create, Read, Update, Delete) web application built using Spring Boot and Thymeleaf.
 It allows users to manage a list of runners and events along with their associated details.